LennartKeller/trf_training_tut/text/Experiment.md

     return shuffle_stories
 ```

-`[CLS]` is the special token of BERT directly derived models, which while pretraining learns a represenation of the whole input sequence.
-We will use it as our sentence-token.
+`[CLS]` is one of the specials tokens of models directly descending from BERT.
+During the pretraining stage, it learns a representation of the whole input sequence and thus only occurs once in each input.
+Since we do not need a representation of the input as a whole, we use it as the special sentence token.

 ```{code-cell} ipython3
 map_func = make_shuffle_func('[CLS]')